Reputation in the Shadow of Exit: Introduction

 Finally, I apply my model to repeated globalized regime change games with exit.
 A long-run player endogenously determines, at a cost, some coordination friction, after which short-run players see noisy signals about the regime's strength and decide to attack.
 The game continues if and only if sufficiently few players attack that the regime is able to overcome the revolution in that period.
 Such a setup is similar to the game in \cite{AngeletosHellwigPavan07}, but with reputational effects and endogenous regime actions.
 I use Theorem \ref{t: commitment theorem} to establish an asymptotic selection result,\footnote{I consider the limit where both the idiosyncratic and aggregate noise vanish in order to satisfy my incentive compatibility condition.} Theorem \ref{t: global games theorem}: In the unique Markov equilibrium, the regime attains their Stackelberg payoff if and only if the average strength of the regime is above the \emph{endogenously chosen} risk-dominant level.
 Conversely, if the average strength is below the risk-dominant level, then the regime dies almost surely in the first period and attains an arbitrarily low payoff.
 Since observed equilibrium play jumps at the risk-dominant threshold, my result sheds light on why seemingly ex-ante similar regimes can differ dramatically ex-post in both (1) observed punishment and (2) length of survival.

 The remainder of this paper is organized as follows.
 Section 1.1 reviews the related literature.
 Section 2 introduces the model.
-Section 3 establishes a folk theorem and a reputation payoff bound in Markov strategies, the main results of the paper.
+Section 3 establishes the main results of the paper.
 Section 4 applies the model to the chain-store game.
 Section 5 extends the framework to study repeated global games of regime change.
 Section 6 concludes.
 Omitted proofs are collected in the appendix.
 A supplemental appendix discusses the discounted repeated game.